Glacier and alpine tour course

 Learn mountaineering

-Prusik, spoc, loose roll, dead man, Swiss pulley - you should know and be able to do all of these if you want to ski independently on glaciers and on alpine tours.
+Prusik, spoc, loose roll, dead man, Swiss pulley - you should know and be able to do all of these if you want to be able to ski independently on glaciers and on high-altitude tours.
 The course area directly in front of the Braunschweiger Hütte (2,759 m) is ideal for this.
 The Karlesferner is a true Eldorado for any interested mountaineer.
 And since the best way to learn how to climb glaciers is on real tours, one of the surrounding peaks, such as the left Fernerkogel (3,278 m), is also on the program.

 Program and schedule